manishakeim/Neev/README.md

 GHCI 2015 Hackathon Project 1 - "IMA" : Logistics and Inventory Management App(LAIM)

-This repository aims to provide user-friendly interface to automate operations related to sales, to track Author : Team Tech Pirates
+This repository aims to provide user-friendly interface to automate operations related to sales, to track Raw materials, furnished products availability and to place order.

+Author : Team Tech Pirates
 College: Maitreyi College, University of Delhi